CU-DSI-Scholars/site-source/content/post/2021-01-04-project-predicting-arsenic-contamination-and-heterogeneity-in-groundwater-across-scales-in-southeast-asia-and-the-usa.md

 ## Candidate requirements
 + Skill sets:
-  The student’s anticipated tasks may include 1) the aggregation of existing datasets and generation of new data types; 2) data synthesis and analysis using geospatial and visualization techniques; and 3) development of mechanistic linkages with groundwater As contamination.
+  The student's anticipated tasks may include 1) the aggregation of existing datasets and generation of new data types; 2) data synthesis and analysis using geospatial and visualization techniques; and 3) development of mechanistic linkages with groundwater As contamination.
 The student will also have the opportunity to 4) leverage machine learning to predict groundwater As concentrations across spatial scales; 5) pair predictions with population density data to evaluate risk of exposure within vulnerable or underserved communities; and 6) integrate temporal climate data to evaluate future scenarios.
 All tasks can be completed remotely if necessary.

   These tasks require the following desired (although not necessary) skills: 1) coursework in environmental science, geoscience, and statistics; 2) proficiency and interest in large data analysis; 3) familiarity and interest to learn geographical information system (GIS) software and R statistical computing platform; and 4) experience or interest in learning data graphing and visualization techniques in R.
 + Student eligibility: ~~freshman~~, ~~sophomore~~, junior, senior, master's